turingschool/curriculum/source/projects/eventmanager.markdown

 additional parameters which state this file has headers.

 There are pros and cons to using an external library.
-A 'pro' is how easy this library makes it for use to express that our file has headers.
+A 'pro' is how easy this library makes it for us to express that our file has headers.
 A 'con' is that you have to learn how the library is implemented.

 ### Accessing Columns by their Names